kiebk/mac-whatsapp-example/README.md

 ## Install
 After cloning the repo, run
 - `npm install` to install depencencies
+- Create a `.env` file based on .env.dist, and fill all missing information (your Twilio SID and auth token)
 - `npm run start` to start the express server

 ## Available commands